steltenpower/PowerGists/animation.md

 - A later change in the source will not be automatically reflected in where it's copied to.
 There it will be out of date.

 # LINK REFER, OR EMBED INSTEAD !
-We all know the hyperlinks we use to manually click from one webpage to the next, but URLs can do more: ...
+We all know the hyperlinks we use to manually click from one webpage to the next, but URLs can do more:
-Enrich your text with algorithms (also known as **CODE**) that can run inside the document context.
+In so-called Electronic Lab Notebooks you can refer to data at a different address Enrich your text with algorithms (also known as **CODE**) that can run inside the document context.
 This code can process **LIVE DATA** and show results, often plots.
 Electronic Lab notebook is often used as the general term for software that can do this.
 ![Text, Code, Result](https://static.packt-cdn.com/products/9781789800265/graphics/assets/318443e2-2a55-4b0e-b59a-b89118d0b7ff.png)
 ## *Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues (or support staff) in the same shared document doing their magic (including embedding almost anything already on the web!!)*